randalln/fitbit-heart-rate-service/README.md

 ## Requirements

 1. A Fitbit Versa 2, Versa Lite, Versa, or Ionic smart watch and an Android phone running Android greater or equal to 8.1.
-2. Install the Fitbit watch app from the ~~[Fitbit Gallery](https://gallery.fitbit.com/details/799d08f9-77d4-4a73-81dc-b187159a7124)~~
-   NEW link to OS 4 compatible app on the [Fitbit Gallery - PENDING REVIEW](https://gallery.fitbit.com/details/799d08f9-77d4-4a73-81dc-b187159a7124)
+2. Install the Fitbit OS 4 compatible app on the [Fitbit Gallery - PENDING REVIEW](https://gallery.fitbit.com/details/799d08f9-77d4-4a73-81dc-b187159a7124?key=c05ef0f4-c8f7-4459-94f7-50a209108fc6)
    OR
-   Build and run the code using the [Fitbit CLI](https://dev.fitbit.com/getting-started/), start the developer bridge on your watch, and transfer the app.
+   Build and run the code using the [Fitbit CLI](https://dev.fitbit.com/getting-started/) with settings set to use SDK 4.2, start the developer bridge on your watch, and transfer the app.
 4. Opt into [@randalln's closed testing](https://github.com/randalln/fitbit-heart-rate-service) on Google Play
    OR
    Download and install the APK onto your Android device from his [releases](https://github.com/randalln/fitbit-heart-rate-service/releases) page